 Dormant in the hot summer months Pleiospilos bolusii requires good light, full sun to a little afternoon shade.
 Care is much the same as for other Pleiospilos species and Mesembs

 - A free draining potting mix is essential.
+A specialist cactus and succulent potting mix is suitable.

 - Use a tall pot to allow for the long tap root.